No Win, No Fee (818) 990-8300

 • With Dodd-Frank, the whistleblower will not have the right to take action independently if the relevant government agency decides not to go forward with the case.
 But, under the False Claims Act, the whistleblower may bring the case on behalf of the government against the employer.

-Contacting an Experienced Los Angeles Employment Lawyer
+Contacting an Experienced California Dodd-Frank Act Lawyer

+There is no question that the laws on the state and federal whistleblower programs as well as qui tam actions can be extremely challenging and complex.
 If you suspect that your employer is engaged in fraud or other unlawful activities, it is critical that you contact an experienced Los Angeles whistleblower lawyer to analyze your options and determine the best path forward.

 We Hold Employers Accountable - Get Help Now